muratk5n/thirdwave/en/README.md

 ---

-Number 1 rule of tech adoption: The tech can handle all cases, will eventually be deployed for all cases.
+Number 1 rule of tech adoption: The tech that can handle all cases, will eventually be deployed for all cases.

 ---